 Patrick Inhofer is a professional colorist / finisher and owner of the Florida-based boutique Tao Of Color, Inc. He’s a 25-year veteran of the digital post-production community.
 Patrick takes his experience working at high-end full-service New York City post houses and delivers those same services to low- and mid- budget productions, bringing them high-quality workflows at competitive prices.

-Robbie Carman is a professional colorist and co-owner of Amigo Media LLC a finishing boutique located in the Washington, DC area with a focus on broadcast television and independent film finishing.
-Robbie has 15 years of experience grading, including hundreds of programs for many of the Discovery Networks, National Geographic, PBS, MSNBC and others.
-He counts technical problem solving and client communication amongst his strengths.
+Robbie Carman is senior colorist and owner of DC Color, a postproduction boutique located in the Washington, DC area with a focus on broadcast television and independent film finishing.
+Robbie has 18 years of experience grading, including hundreds of programs for broadcast outlets like Discovery Networks, National Geographic, PBS, MSNBC, Smithsonian Channel and others.

 Christophe Delaunay is a hobbyist colorist based in France.
 Like many, in 2009 he embraced the DSLR revolution where all seemed possible with affordable gear.
 But he wasn’t happy with the final images from his footage: something was ‘missing’.
 Until he found a tutorial from Stu Maschwitz on how to create a Summer Blockbuster Film Look with Colorista II.
 It became clear that polished videos were as much a matter of color correction as camera gear.

 Christophe then searched the Web for color grading tutorials.
 Back in 2010 there was very little training and even fewer were teaching the philosophy of color grading, beyond the software interface.

 Fortunately, Tao Of Color (created by Mixing Light co-founder Patrick Inhofer) released the ‘In Tents’ Masterclass.
 Patrick provided students the required knowledge to try to grade a real short film, including all the footage.
 That was the beginning of the relationship with the Tao which then parlayed to MixingLight.com